 Welcome to Lynden Christian Schools!
 We are so honored that you are interested in our International Student Program.
-If you have questions, please email our program director, Heidi Price.
+If you have questions, please email our high school principal, Craig Johnson.

 Lynden Christian High School is located on a 40-acre campus in Lynden, Washington.
 Students enjoy a secure, non-violent, drug-free atmosphere, where they can see their academic potential realized as well as develop wholesome and long-lasting friendships.
 Each year we have a diverse body of students who attend from several Asian countries.